kr1zzo-FER/Model-Informed-Path-Planning/README.md

 ## Executing program

-Steps are marked in `config.yaml` file with `## Step n : ...` and can be changed according to the user needs.
+Steps are marked in `config.yaml` file with `## Step n : ...` and can be changed according to the user's needs.

-## Step 1 : Download data from OpenStreetMap (optional)
+## Step 1 : Download data from OpenStreetMap

 ### Folder name : `input_data`

+`Steps 1.1. - 1.5. are optional and can be skipped if the default data is used`

-In the folder `input_data` are proveided default data for the following locations:
+In the folder `input_data` are provided default data for the following locations:
 - Voz, island of Krk, Croatia
 - Jadranovo, Croatia